Western Animation: Speedy Gonzales

 - The Dark Age of Animation

-- Early Installment Weirdness: Speedy's early design (in which Speedy wore a pink shirt, had no pants, had a gold front tooth, and looked stereotypically Mexican with his mop of greasy black hair and broken Spanish note ) looks nothing like his current self.
+- Speedy's early design (in which Speedy wore a pink shirt, had no pants, had a gold front tooth, and looked stereotypically Mexican with his mop of greasy black hair and broken Spanish note ) looks nothing like his current self.

-- In his eponymous 1955 short, his "Arribas" and "Andelays" are accompanied by a taunting laugh.
+- In his eponymous 1955 short, his "Arribas" and "Ándales" are accompanied by a taunting laugh.
 Something he would never do again afterwards.

-- Erudite Stoner: Speey's cousin, Slowpoke Rodriguez.
+- Erudite Stoner: Speedy's cousin, Slowpoke Rodriguez.
 He moves slow and talks slower, but he's "fast upstairs in the cabeza".
 Also, he carries a gun that's bigger than he is.
+It is implied that he is a stoner when he sings about marijuana to the tune of "La Cucaracha."

 - Exactly What It Says on the Tin: He's the fastest mouse of all Mexico for a reason